 Miles in the Sky entered the brave new world of fusion.
 When Miles Davis went electric, he once again turned the jazz world up side down.
 He picked up new followers, but also alienated his old fans, especially those who loved the Acoustic Miles.
-I am a fan of Acoustic Miles, but a freak of Electric Miles.
-I simply can’t get enough of In a Silent Way‘s funk groove that seemed to go nowhere.
-Why would I want it to?
-Without chords, the mysterious melody revealed itself in a silent yet stimulating way.
+I was a fan of Acoustic Miles, but a freak of Electric Miles.
+I couldn’t get enough of In a Silent Way’s funk groove that seemed to go nowhere.
+Without chords, the mysterious melody revealed itself in a silent-yet-stimulating way.

-I am not an alcoholic, but Bitches Brew is my go-to album after a few shots of Hennessy.
+Bitches Brew was my go-to album after a few shots of Hennessy.
 I just kick back and let the surrealist, spacious rhythm takes me to another planet that is similar to James Cameron’s Avatar.
-When Miles solo, his soulful, spiritual sound brings me back to earth.
-The brilliant contrast makes Bitches Brew so far out, yet at the same time so close to your heart.
-What makes me come to Bitches Brew again and again is Miles’s ingenious use of space.
+When Miles soloed, his soulful, spiritual sound brings me back to earth.
+The brilliant contrast made Bitches Brew so far out, yet at the same time so close to my heart.
+What made me come back to Bitches Brew again and again was Miles’s ingenious use of space.
 The notes he left off were as essential as the notes he played.
-It is also true in A Tribute To Jack Johnson, in which Miles blew like a boxing champ (who only throws punches that would land on the right spots) over the hard, funk grooves.
+In A Tribute To Jack Johnson, Miles blew like a boxing champ over the hard, funk grooves.

-In addition to studio, Miles also recorded live.
+In addition to studio sessions, Miles also recorded live.
 Black Beauty, which taped at the Fillmore West, epitomized the aesthetics of electric Miles.
-Along with the live set at Isle of Wight, Black Beauty covered pieces from Bitches Brew such as the title track, “Miles Runs the Voodoo Down,” “Sanctuary” and “Spanish key,” but with much more intensity and ferocity that were attractive to rock fans.
+Along with the live set at the Isle of Wight, Black Beauty covered pieces from Bitches Brew such as the title track, “Miles Runs the Voodoo Down” “Sanctuary”, and “Spanish Key,” but with much more intensity and ferocity that were attractive to rock fans.

-Back in the studio, Miles recorded the challenging, fearless and most misunderstood masterpiece: On the Corner.
-At this point, Miles already hated the word jazz and referred to work as “social” music.
-On the Corner captured the street social sound through chopped-up rhythm, screeching saxophone and his own harsh trumpet.
-It is not an easy-to-digest work of art.
+Back in the studio, Miles recorded the challenging, fearless, and most misunderstood masterpiece: On the Corner.
+At this point, Miles already hated the word jazz and referred to his work as “social” music.
+On the Corner captured the street sound through chopped-up rhythm, screeching saxophone, and his own harsh trumpet.
+It was not an easy-to-digest work of art.
 As Philip Freeman puts it:

 On the Corner is Miles Davis’s most difficult album.
 It’s like a tangle of thorns, coated in chrome and with 10,000 volts running through it.
 No matter how you approach it, you’re going to get a shock.